elastisys/ck8s-cluster/README.md

 ## Vault

-Vault can be used to "store" cluster specific resources such as the kube configurations and rke states.
+Vault can be used to "store" cluster specific resources such as kube configurations and rke states.
-Since vault is a key vault store files will need to be stringified through the use of for example `base64`.
+Since vault is a key-value store, files will need to be stringified through the use of for example `base64`.

 For example, to store the rke state for the system cluster you can execute the following

-    # Path to where your secret will be stored.
+    # API endpoint to where your secret will be stored.
     export SECRET_PATH="eck/data/v1/first_customer/1/workload_cluster/rkestate"

     RKESTATE=$(cat eck-sc.rkestate | base64 --wrap=0)